hamzzaaamalik/memex/cli/README.md

-# MindCache CLI
+# Memex CLI

-A powerful command-line interface for MindCache, enabling developers to interact with the memory engine directly from the terminal.
+A powerful command-line interface for Memex, enabling developers to interact with the memory engine directly from the terminal.

 ## 🚀 Installation